Circadian rhythm sleep disorder: Diagnosis

 The International Classification of Sleep Disorders classifies Circadian Rhythm Sleep Disorder as a type of sleep dyssomnia.
 Although studies suggest that 3% of the adult population has a CRSD, many people are often misdiagnosed with insomnia instead of a CRSD.
 Of adults diagnosed with sleep disorders, an estimated 10% have a CRSD and of adolescents with sleep disorders, an estimated 16% may have a CRSD.
 Patients diagnosed with circadian rhythm sleep disorders typically express a pattern of disturbed sleep, whether that be excessive sleep that intrudes on working schedules and daily functions, or insomnia at desired times of sleep.
-Note that having a preference for extreme early or late wake times are not related to a circadian rhythm sleep disorder diagnosis.
+Note that having a preference for extreme early or late wake times is not related to a circadian rhythm sleep disorder diagnosis.
 There must be distinct impairment of biological rhythms that affects the person's desired work and daily behavior.
 For a CRSD diagnosis, a sleep specialist gathers the history of a patient's sleep and wake habits, body temperature patterns, and dim-light melatonin onset (DLMO).
 Gathering this data gives insight into the patient's current schedule, as well as the physiological phase markers of the patient's biological clock.

 The start of the CRSD diagnostic process is a thorough sleep history assessment.
 A standard questionnaire is used to record the sleep habits of the patient, including typical bedtime, sleep duration, sleep latency, and instances of waking up.
 The professional will further inquire about other external factors that may impact sleep.
 Prescription drugs that treat mood disorders like tricyclic antidepressants, selective serotonin reuptake inhibitors and other antidepressants are associated with abnormal sleep behaviors.
 Other daily habits like work schedule and timing of exercise are also recorded—because they may impact an individual's sleep and wake patterns.
 To measure sleep variables candidly, patients wear actigraphy watches that record sleep onset, wake time, and many other physiological variables.
 Patients are similarly asked to self-report their sleep habits with a week-long sleep diary to document when they go to bed, when they wake up, etc. to supplement the actigraphy data.
 Collecting this data allows sleep professionals to carefully document and measure patient's sleep habits and confirm patterns described in their sleep history.

 Other additional ways to classify the nature of a patient's sleep and biological clock are the morningness-eveningness questionnaire (MEQ) and the Munich ChronoType Questionnaire, both of which have fairly strong correlations with accurately reporting phase advanced or delayed sleep.
 Questionnaires like the Pittsburgh Sleep Quality Index (PSQI) and the Insomnia Severity Index (ISI) help gauge the severity of sleep disruption.
 Specifically, these questionnaires can help the professional assess the patient's problems with sleep latency, undesired early-morning wakefulness, and problems with falling or staying asleep.

 Tayside children's sleep questionnaire is a ten-item questionnaire for sleep disorders in children aged between one and five years old.